 Social turbo is a helpful tool in HiOS 6 that adds some additional but useful features to WhatsApp.
 For example, it allows recording audio calls of WhatsApp, beautifies you during a video call, gives you control over customizing stickers for adding into the WhatsApp repository, etc.

 Just like the earlier versions, HiOS 6 is also aggressive for monitoring and cleaning your phone.
-Phone Master gives you a variety of tools for cooling down your CPU, Boost up its performance, remove junk files, or quickly cleaning the phone cache.
+Phone Master gives you a variety of tools for cooling down your CPU, Boosting up its performance, removing junk files, or quickly cleaning the phone cache.
 But do keep in mind, these tools will kill all your running apps from the cache and you might lose an active gaming session as well.

 Swap down from anywhere on the screen brings forth the universal search bar and the news feed underneath it.
 The news feed wouldn’t show you the latest news, although it shows the status as “just now”.

 Tecno Camon 15 Pro outshines its predecessor in terms of looks and design.
 The Mediatek Helio P35 chipset shows an amicable performance but it is not made for heavy-duty gaming due to its entry-level position.
 Though it takes a little longer to fully charge, the battery consumption rate is quite good.
 With this device, we also get decent camera results, however, it struggles while performing against a light source causing lens flare.

 When it comes to performance.
 Infinix Note 7 can prove to be a worthy alternative for Tecno Camon 15 Pro.
 In the camera department, Xiaomi’s Redmi Note 8 can better satisfy the needs of the user especially when it comes to handling light sources in the images.
 Both Infinix Note 7 and Redmi Note 8 fall in the same price range as the Tecno Camon 15 Pro.